-Last month, we co-hosted the New York Customer Experience Meetup.
-There were 40+ CX professionals in attendance.
+When we co-hosted the New York Customer Experience Meetup, we had the great opportunity of meeting 40+ top CX professionals.
 We shared best practice case studies on Voice of Customer analytics and also hosted a fireside chat with Albert Hu, Senior Analytics Manager at Jet.com.
 Here are some key takeaways from the event:

 1. Running a low effort Voice of Customer program

 Reading through general market research or a Forrester & Gartner report won't help you understand your company's unique Voice of the Customer, so it is important to conduct your own analysis.
 The good news is you don’t need a big budget or a lot of time to get started with Voice of Customer research.
 Here are some quick actionable approaches you can try:

 Interview some of the agents about the common feedback and trends they are seeing from new customers and their interactions

 Read through your company's touchpoints throughout the customer journey (e.g. samples of email / chat transcripts, social media conversations, customer surveys and survey responses)

 You can do these activities on your own or invite other company stakeholders to join focus groups during a session.
 These approaches can yield quick customer insights but you also have to be careful to avoid using isolated anecdotes to drive major business investments.
 It’s best to confirm your initial findings through analyzing a larger sample of customers for thorough data collection.